IRAS-HKA/aip_wiki/docs/how_to_use_kuka_hmi.md

    <img src="../images/HMI_minimieren.png" width="600"/>

-## How to install Additional Software?
+## How to install additional software?

 You can select the software you want to install by using the correct .kop file.